Second-Order Assortative Mixing in Social Networks: Background

-A network or graph consists of nodes (also called vertices) connected together via links.
+A network or graph consists of nodes connected together via links.
 Networks are utilised in many disciplines.
 The nodes model physical elements such as people, proteins or cities, and the links between nodes represent connections between them, such as contacts, biochemical interactions, and roads.
-For example, a portion of a network describing actors and the films they have acted together in is depicted in Fig.~\ref{fig:actors}.
-In recent years studying the structure, function and evolution of networked systems in society and nature has become a major research focus~\cite{wasserman94, watts99, barabasi02,bornholdt02,dorogovtsev03a,Pastor04}.
+In recent years studying the structure, function and evolution of networked systems in society and nature has become a major research focus~\cite{wasserman94,watts99,barabasi02,bornholdt02,dorogovtsev03a,pastor04}.

-The connectivity or degree, $k$, of a node is defined as the number of links the node possesses.
+The degree, $k$, of a node is defined as the number of links the node possesses.
 The probability distribution of node degrees is indicative of a network's global connectivity.
 For example random graphs with a Poisson degree distribution~\cite{erdos59} have most nodes with degrees close to the average degree.
-In contrast, many complex networks in nature and society are {\em scale-free} graphs~\cite{Barabasi99} exhibiting a power-law degree distribution, where many nodes have only a few links and a small number of nodes have a very large number of links.
+In contrast, many complex networks in nature and society are scale-free graphs~\cite{Barabasi99} exhibiting a power-law degree distribution, where many nodes have only a few links and a small number of nodes have very large numbers of links.
 However, the degree distribution alone does not provide a full description of a network's topology.
-Networks with identical degree distributions can possess other properties that are vastly different~\cite{Maslov04,mahadevan06,zhou07b}.
+Networks with exactly the same degree distribution can possess other properties that are vastly different~\cite{Maslov04,mahadevan06,zhou07b}.

-One such property, is the mixing pattern between the two end nodes of a link~\cite{Pastor01, newman02}, i.e.~the joint probability distribution of a node with degree $k$ being connected to a node with degree $k'$.
-In general, biological and technological networks are {\emph{disassortative}} meaning that well-connected nodes tend to link with poorly-connected nodes, and vice versa.
-In contrast, social networks, such as collaborations between film actors or scientists, exhibit {\em assortative} mixing, where nodes with similar degrees are connected.
+One such property, is the mixing pattern between the two end nodes of a link~\cite{Pastor01,newman02}, i.e.~the joint probability distribution of a node with degree $k$ being connected to a node with degree $k'$.
+In general, biological and technological networks are {\emph{disassortative}} mixing meaning that well-connected nodes tend to link with poorly-connected nodes, and vice versa.
+In contrast, social networks, such as collaborations between film actors or scientists, exhibit {\em assortative} mixing, where nodes with similar degrees tend to be connected.